ElektraInitiative/libelektra/doc/keynames/README.md

 - A Key `Km` is _below_ `K`, if `Km` has `n+m` Key Name Parts and the first `n` Key Name Parts of `Km` are equal to the Key Name Parts of `K` (in the same order).
 - A Key `K1` is _directly below_ `K`, if `K1` is below `K` and `K1` has `n+1` Key Name Parts.

-Here are a few examples to show how this works in practice (using the UNIX-path-like representation teased above):
+Here are a few examples to show how this works in practice (using the Unix-path-like representation teased above):

 | Key 1                   | Key 2                   | Relation                          |
 | ----------------------- | ----------------------- | --------------------------------- |